The Friday Happy List: 30th January 2015

 1. Travel to new places every day

 Right now I’m living it up in Paris with Hemingway, because I’m reading A Movable Feast.
-‘We ate well and cheaply and drank well and cheaply and slept well and warm together and loved each other’, he writes, tenderly remembering the faultless simple happiness that was his.
+‘We ate well and cheaply and drank well and cheaply and slept well and warm together and loved each other’, he writes, remembering the faultless simple happiness that was his.
 The life in Paris as an impoverished writer in the 1920s, drinking café cremes in café bars, writing in notebooks and watching all of life walk by, is just a dream.
-I suppose it’s meant that way, as it was written near the end of his life, with the wistfulness of an old man remembering himself, the quiet, struggling twenty-five year old, deeply in love with his first wife Hadley, each day newly preoccupied with how much food he could afford, and then eating cheap oysters and scribbling about the meal in his notebook, in beautiful, cherished detail, to make it last a bit longer.
+I suppose it’s meant that way, as it was written near the end of his life, with the wistfulness of an old man remembering himself, the struggling twenty-five year old, deeply in love with his first wife Hadley, each day newly preoccupied with how much food he could afford, and then eating cheap oysters and scribbling about the meal in his notebook, in beautiful, cherished detail, to make it last a bit longer.

 Ernest